karinwan/Simple-Website/README.md

 # Simple-Website
-This is my persoanl website.
+This is a simple website built with HTML, CSS, and JavaScript.